ahmadajmi/CSS-Grid-Layout/README.md

 # Introduction to CSS Grid Layout Module

-Back to the old days of creating web pages, we used HTML tables to create page layout, then we started to use floats with clearfix, and box-sizing, but a new solution for creating layouts comes with [CSS Grid Layout Module](https://drafts.csswg.org/css-grid-1/).
+Back to the old days of creating web pages, we used HTML tables to create page layout, and then we started to use some CSS properties like floats combined with clearfix and box-sizing.
+Another option is to use a CSS framework to help us create the complex layouts we need.

+As web applications becomes more and more complex in different domains including layouts and responsive design, we need as web developers a more natural and native way to do complex layouts easily without any hacks and workarounds.
+Fortunately a new solution for creating layouts comes with [CSS Grid Layout Module](https://drafts.csswg.org/css-grid-1/).

 In this introduction we will discover the new **CSS Grid Layout Module**, the current browser support, and how it works with some practical examples.

 ## What is CSS Grid Layout?

-The core idea behind the Grid Layout is to partition the web page into a defined set of rows and columns, and then we have the ability to position and size those partitions based on the rows and columns we created.
+The core idea behind the Grid Layout is to divide a web page into columns and rows, and then we have the ability to position and size the building block elements based on the rows and columns we created.

-> This CSS module defines a two-dimensional grid-based layout system, optimized for user interface design.
-In the grid layout model, the children of a grid container can be positioned into arbitrary slots in a flexible or fixed predefined layout grid.
+The Grid also gives us a flexible way to change layouts elements position with CSS at different breakpoints using media queries without any change to HTML structure.

 ## Browser Support